jayquinn/jayquinn.github.io/about.md

 ### **EDUCATION**
 ---
 M.A., Psychology (in progress), SungKyunKwan University, 2020 - present
-B.A., Psychology, Hallym University, 2019
+B.A., *with Highest Honors*, Psychology, Hallym University, 2019
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;∙ Graduation as the Highest Honors Student
 <br/>
 ### **WORK EXPERIENCE**
 ---